 SPHysicsgen plays a dual role: (i) Creating the MAKEFILE to compile SPHysics; and (ii) Creating the output files that will be the input files to be read by SPHysics.
 These files contain information about the geometry of the domain, the distribution of particles and the different running options.

-In Windows for example, SPHysicsgen.exe can be executed using one of the following two commands, input_file is the general name (any name can be used) of the file containing the running options.
-Different examples of input_file will be shown in next section.
+In Windows for example, SPHysicsgen.exe can be executed using one of the following two commands.

-1. SPHysicsgen.exe <input_file >output_file
+1. SPHysicsgen.exe <input file >output file